 How a submission becomes a number on this page.

-The scoring code is open-source and identical between local neuralbench score and the Codabench server.
+The scoring code is open-source and identical between local NeuralBench task runs and the Codabench server.
 The only thing the server adds is the sealed test split.

 Refresh cadence 15 min